Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 A brief summary of the project by Pete Hickey written for the Revolutions blog.

-Send comments or questions to [Valerie](mailto:valerie.obenchain@roswellpark.org).
+Please send comments or questions to [Valerie](mailto:valerie.obenchain@roswellpark.org).